 Members now need to provide us with the following before we can sign-off on a Club Permit Application Form.

 - The new club permit application form (original to be signed by the club).
 Click Here for this form.
-The CPS application must be signed by the applicant before it is sent to PCV.
+The CPS application must be signed and dated by the applicant before it is sent to PCV.

 - The Vehicle Eligibility form (original to be signed by the club) Click Here for this form.

-- The original copy of a valid Road Worthy Certificate.
+- The original of a valid Road Worthy Certificate.

-- The original copy of a valid VASS Certificate (when applicable).
+- The original of a valid VASS Certificate (when applicable).

-- Proof of ownership of the vehicle, original document showing applicants name as the new owner and the previous owners details is sufficent.
+- Proof of ownership of the vehicle.
+A copy of an original document showing applicants name as the new owner and the previous owners details is sufficent.

 - Stamped self addressed envelope for return of all the documents.